On Thompson's group T and algebraic K-theory: Assembly maps and algebraic K-theory of T

 The colimit in~\eqref{eq:Wh} is taken over the finite subgroup category~$\Sub_\Fin G$, whose objects are the finite subgroups $H$ of~$G$ and whose morphisms are defined as follows.
 Given subgroups $H$ and~$K$ of~$G$, let $\conhom_G(H,K)$ be the set all group homomorphisms $H\TO K$ given by conjugation by an element of~$G$.
 The group $\inn(K)$ of inner automorphisms of~$K$ acts on~$\conhom_G(H,K)$ on the left by post-composition.
 The set of morphisms in~$\Sub_\Fin G$ from $H$ to~$K$ is then defined as the quotient~$\inn(K)\backslash\conhom_G(H,K)$.
 For example, in the special case when $G$ is abelian, then $\Sub_\Fin G$ is just the poset of finite subgroups of~$G$ ordered by inclusion.
 Equivalently, the colimit in~\eqref{eq:Wh} could be taken over the restricted orbit category~$\Or_\Fin G$, which has as objects the homogeneous $G$-sets~$G/H$ for any finite subgroup~$H$ of~$G$, and as morphisms the $G$-equivariant maps.
 The relation between $\Sub_\Fin G$ and $\Or_\Fin G$ and the equivalence of the two approaches is explained, for example, in~\cite{LRV}*{page~152, Lemma~3.11}.

 Conjecture~\ref{conj:Wh} is known to be true for all Gromov hyperbolic groups \cite{BLR} and all CAT(0)-groups~\cite{BL}, for example.
 One of the most interesting open cases of Conjecture~\ref{conj:Wh} is Thompson's group~$F$: is~$\Wh(F)=0$?
-Our main result, Theorem~\ref{thm:K}, is that for Thompson's group~$T$ the map~\eqref{eq:Wh} is injective when tensored with the rational numbers~$\IQ$.
+Our main result, Theorem~\ref{thm:K}, is that for Thompson's group~$T$ Conjecture~\ref{conj:Wh} is true.

 Before explaining this, we want to discuss how Conjecture~\ref{conj:Wh} is a special case of the more general Farrell-Jones Conjecture in algebraic $K$-theory.
 This conjecture asserts that certain \emph{assembly maps} are isomorphisms.
 The targets of the assembly maps are the algebraic $K$-theory groups~$K_n(\IZ G)$ that we are interested in.
 The sources are other groups that are easier to compute and homological in nature, and that only depend on the algebraic $K$-theory of relatively ``small'' subgroups of~$G$.
 The construction of these assembly maps is rather technical, and we will not explain it here---see e.g.~\cites{LR, LRRV} for details.
 But the picture simplifies after rationalizing, i.e., after tensoring with~$\IQ$, and we are going to focus on it now.